What is a HYIP,

 What you, as an investor, need to keep in mind is that a manager of a high-yield investment program is nothing more than a marketing specialist.
 He knows nothing about economics, finance, or trading, and the sophisticated air of financial competence he assumes is only a ruse.
 But he does know well about marketing techniques, and unlike in a legitimate business, he uses them, often quite efficiently, to advertise services and products that do not exist.

-The best way of avoiding them is keeping your common sense intact as you consider forex brokers or managers.
-Focus on the quality of the forex software, the financial strength of the broker, and its history.
+the financial strength of the broker, and its history.
 Discard extravagant claims: if the fraudster is that good at trading, he’d be enjoying his successes on an island, or be teaching courses to professionals, not peddling the Holy Grail to unsuspecting novices.

 Top